Healthy Ways To Fill Up With Fiber

 About one cup of raw vegetables contains five grams of fiber.
 In general, the more vibrant the color of the vegetable, the higher its fiber content.
 So, carrots, beets, broccoli, and collard greens are all fiber-rich.

 Meanwhile, fruit — such as apples, bananas, and oranges — tends to have 4 grams per whole fruit.
 And raspberries and blackberries have 8 grams per cup.
 Here are 15 easy ways to add fruits and vegetables into your day.
-And join the 5 for 10 Fruit and Veggie Challenge to get tips on reaching the recommended five daily servings of produce.

 Get a boost with beans